 Repeat dose toxicity

 Studies of up to 13 weeks duration were conducted in SD rats and beagle dogs.
-Pivotal, GLP compliant, studies of four and 13 weeks duration were conducted in both species, with each study including a recovery period of four (rat and dog), six (rat) or 13 (dog) weeks.
+Pivotal, GLP compliant studies of four and 13 weeks duration were conducted in both species, with each study including a recovery period of four (rat and dog), six (rat) or 13 (dog) weeks.
 Ibrutinib was administered orally by daily gavage, consistent with the route of administration in humans.
 Group sizes and study duration were adequate.
 The studies conducted were generally consistent with ICH guideline S9 (anticancer pharmaceuticals) and EU guideline on repeated dose toxicity.
 However, the omission of bone marrow smear evaluation in the pivotal repeat dose studies is considered a deficiency given that treatment-related changes are expected in bone marrow.

 Relative exposure